Ronald Strutt, 4th Baron Belper: Military service

 Having completed his officer training, Strutt was commissioned into the Coldstream Guards on 1 September 1932 as a second lieutenant.
 He was promoted to lieutenant on 1 September 1935, to captain on 1 September 1940, and to major on 1 July 1946.

 Strutt saw active service during the Second World War, and was wounded on active duty in 1944.

 Equestrian career

 He rode Crown Prince (owned by his stepfather, Lord Rosebery) to victory in the National Hunt Chase Challenge Cup at Cheltenham in 1934.
 He was, for some time, racing manager for Stavros Niarchos.
 As an owner his best horse was Cesarewitch Handicap victor Persian Lancer.
 It won in 1966, ridden by Doug Smith.
 He was Master of the Quorn Hunt from 1948 to 1954.

 Family

 On 15 November 1940, Strutt married Zara Sophie Kathleen Mary Mainwaring.
-She was the daughter of Sir Henry Mainwaring, 5th Baronet, and Generis Williams-Bulkeley.
+She was the daughter of Sir Harry Mainwaring, 5th Baronet, and Generis Williams-Bulkeley.
 There was one child from this marriage: